Code-Institute-Submissions/Vepp1-cinemary/README.md

 ### Edit or delete a post from another user.

 - 2 accounts are needed.
 In one account, make a post and save its id.
 Log out and log in to a new account.
-Then, go to the address bar and type after the site's URL: edit/"post_id" - to try to edit. delete/order id from the other account - to try to delete.
+Then, go to the address bar and type after the site's URL: edit/"post_id" - to try to edit. delete/"post_id" - to try to delete.
 - Result: The user is redirected to the home page.

 ### Update username and password from another account.

-- After logging into an account try to access the URL: profiles/'profile_id' and change the profile id to a different number: edit_order/your approved order id/ - to try to edit. delete_order/your approved order id/ - to try to delete.
+- After logging into an account try accessing the URL: profiles/'profile_id' and change the profile_id to a different number.
 - Result: The user is redirected to the home page.

 ### Create or edit a post with an image in an invalid format.
 - After logging into an account, go to Create and try to create a review with an image that is not a jpeg file.
 - Result: Alert message will be displayed and a post will not be created.

-### Create or edit a post with a title or genre with more than 50 characters.
+### Create or edit a post with an image that doesn't have the correct size.

-- After logging into an account try to create a post with an exceptionally long title or genre.
+- After logging into an account, go to Create and try to create a review with an image that is not a movie poster.
 - Result: Alert message will be displayed and a post will not be created.

+### Create or edit a post with a title of more than 50 characters.

+- After logging into an account try to create a post with an exceptionally long title.
+- Result: Alert message will be displayed and a post will not be created.

-### Edit or delete another users comment.
+### Edit or delete another user's comment.

-- After logging into an account access the review page and try to edit a comment switching classes on DevTools.
+- After logging into an account access the review page and try to edit a comment by switching classes on DevTools.
 - Result: Comments will not be updated.

 ### NavBar collapsing on mobiles.